How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 The Problem: Measuring registrations and attendance without connecting to business outcomes.

 The Solution: Always tie metrics to revenue or pipeline impact.
 A webinar with 50 highly qualified attendees outperforms one with 500 disengaged participants.
+Focus on essential metrics that truly reflect webinar success and ROI, rather than vanity metrics.

 Implementation: Create a weighted scoring system that prioritises qualified leads over raw attendance numbers.